 It's all of these content types that are necessary through that buyer's journey.
 So the course does have limited availability, but it's available for sign up today.

 Wendy: I love that it's a group setting and then it's facilitated so you can get feedback as you walk through the process and start to create these deliverables, but also talk to other people that are in the same situation as you are learning how to improve their writing.
 Working in it, technical companies were often you might be the only marketer.

 Are those the types of people that should take the course, the solo marketer, or are there other types of people that it would benefit?

-So if you are on your own test with a lot of times and I feel for you, if you're on your own tasked with creating content, you probably have to plan and promote the content, too.
+Morgan: So if you are on your own tasked with, and I feel for you, if you're on your own tasked with creating content, you probably have to plan and promote the content, too.
 And so this is definitely a course for you, as well as marketing teams doubling down on just creating more content and all getting on the same page.
 And so I've been asked if teams of people can take it together and that answer is definitely yes.